MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 -	Google Chrome 4.0 and above
 -	Minimum screen width resolution of 1700 pixels
 -	Firewall/proxy open - To communicate with the Azure ATP cloud service, you must have open: *.atp.azure.com port 443 in your firewall/proxy.

-> [!NOTE]
-> LDAP is required to test the credentials to be used between the Azure ATP Standalone Sensors and the domain controllers.
-The test is performed from the Azure ATP cloud service to a domain controller to test the validity of these credentials, after which the Azure ATP Standalone Sensor uses LDAP as part of its normal resolution process.

-### Certificates

-To ease the installation of ATP, you can install self-signed certificates during installation.
-Azure ATP Standalone Sensors and Sensors are managing their own certificates and need no administrator interaction to manage them.
-They will be replaced automatically from by the Azure ATP cloud service.

 ## Azure ATP Standalone Sensor requirements
 This section lists the requirements for the Azure ATP Standalone Sensor.